Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Results

-The photon shot noise limited sensitivity is approximated as $\eta \approx\Delta B/C/\sqrt{I_0}$, where $\Delta B$ = 0.20\,mT is the linewidth and $C$ = 1.85\% is the contrast for the narrowest linewidth we observed at $\phi\,= 90^\circ$ in the presence of a 1.6\,mT transverse field for the ``George" sample.
-In the present work, we did not fully optimize the sensitivity as a function of light power and instead estimated the sensitivity for a benchmark value of the photon detection rate (achieved with a few milliwatt of green light power on the diamond) of $I_0$\,= 6\,$\times\,10^{12}$\,/s.
-For these values, the estimated photon shot noise limited sensitivity is around 4.5\,\,nT/$\sqrt\textrm{Hz}$ with a spot diameter on the diamond of $\approx 50\,\mu$m, which is sufficient to study superconducting vortices and magnetic properties of magnetic materials\,\cite{PhysRevApplied.10.034032, PhysRevApplied.15.024040}.
-We estimate that the sensitivity can be improved by at least an order of magnitude by optimizing the light power and improving the light-collection efficiency \cite{RevModPhys.92.015004}.
+The photon shot noise limited sensitivity is approximated as $\eta \approx \sqrt{2}\Delta B/C/\sqrt{I_0}$, where $\Delta B$ = 1.2\,mT is the linewidth and $C$ = 3.0\% is the contrast for the zero-field cross-relaxation feature of the S2 sample.
+The photon detection rate $I_0$\,= 2.4\,$\times\,10^{13}$\,/s.
+For these values, the estimated photon shot noise limited sensitivity is around 2.7\,\,nT/$\sqrt\textrm{Hz}$ while the measured sensitivity, as detailed in the supplementary materials\,\cite{supp}, is approximately 110\,nT/$\sqrt\textrm{Hz}$, exhibiting a relatively consistent noise floor across frequencies.
+This observation suggests that the performance is limited not by shot noise, but rather by other sources of noise such as laser noise, ambient magnetic noise and etc. Enhancements in sensitivity can be attained through the optimization of light power and the augmentation of light-collection efficiency \cite{Omar:23, barry2023sensitive}.
+This sensitivity is sufficient for applications such as studying superconducting vortices and magnetic properties of magnetic materials\,\cite{PhysRevApplied.10.034032, PhysRevApplied.15.024040}.